Student Conduct Code and Student Judicial System

 3. Dismissal/Suspension – Temporary separation of the student from the College or specific activities/events, buildings or locations for a defined period of time, after which the student is eligible to request, in writing, permission of the student conduct administrator to be readmitted.
 Such permission may be granted or denied at the sole discretion of the student conduct administrator.
 Additional conditions for readmission may be specified including, without limitation, the completion of the normal application process.

 4. Expulsion – Permanent separation of the student from all College locations, events and activities.
+IN ADDITION, THE FOLLOWING SANCTIONS MAY BE INCORPORATED INTO ANY OF THE ABOVE SANCTIONS:

 1. Behavioral Requirement – Required activities including, but not limited to: seeking academic or personal counseling, substance abuse screening, written apology, etc.